frc5431/Styleguide/README.md

 Other approved abbreviations are those that are very commonly used, like DNS for Dynamic Name Service, HTTP for HyperText Transfer Protocol, XML for eXtensible Markup Language, JSON for JavaScript Object Notation, etc.

+**EXCEPTION:** if you are writing a `for` loop, `i`, `j`, `x`, and `y` are acceptable iterator names.

 ![](https://imgs.xkcd.com/comics/third_way.png)
-This is a constant dispute throughout programmming.
-We will lay down the law right here right now.

 ### Tabs vs Spaces

-We will use tabs.
+We will use tabs, which will be equal to 4 spaces.

 ### Brackets

 When typing anything that requires curly brackets (conditionals, loops, functions, classes, etc), the first bracket goes on the same line as the definition.
+There is a space between the curly bracket and the end of the definition
 BAD:
 ```java
 void wombatEater()